adhuliya/ajit-toolchain/README.md

 You may refer `./docker/ajit_tools/Dockerfile` to know which directories need to be deleted/kept to reduce the disk size of the system (this step will be automated in future).

-## Building and Installation

-First set `AJIT_HOME` environment variable to the directory this README.md file is in.
-This is `AJIT_HOME`.
-(Or run `source ./set_ajit_home` from this directory)

-### Install/Setup docker images

-    source ./set_ajit_home;   # sets AJIT_HOME
-    ./install_docker.sh;      # installs docker and more
-    ./docker_setup.sh;        # creates the docker images

-    # on success
-    cd ./docker/ajit_build_dev; # go to the image utility directory ./run.sh;                   # starts docker container `ajit_build_dev`
-    ./attach_shell;             # gives you shell access to the container

-Once the above setup is done refer `./docker/README.md`.

-### Do a local setup

-To setup Ajit Toolchain on the local system run,

-    source ./set_ajit_home;   # sets AJIT_HOME
-    ./setup.sh;               # builds the system
-    source ./ajit_env;        # to setup the environment

-Note that if this setup fails, the user should refer the `./docker_setup.sh` which stands as a reference to a well tested system environment.

-## Clean the slate

-To cleanup the local system setup use,

-    ./clean.sh;

-You can also call the above script from inside `ajit_build_dev` image container to clean the whole ajit build.

-To cleanup a sub-build in the Ajit toolchain, read the script to see which sub-scripts it invokes.

-## Setup environment to start using the toolchain

-To setup the environment to start using Ajit Toolchain,

-    source ./set_ajit_home;
-    source ./ajit_env;

-`./ajit_env` contains all the truth about the global environment variables needed for Ajit development and use.

-## Test the setup (using examples)

-To run and test a sample examples,

-    cd ./tests/examples/misc/sin-model-test;
-    ./build.sh;
-    ./run_cmodel.sh;
-    ./clean.sh;

-The output of `./run_cmodel.sh` should have a line `Tests Successful`.
-If so, the system is probably ready to use.
-To be on a safer side do run all the automated tests as given below.

-### Running (all) automated tests

-Run the following sequence of commands as given, from the root of the repository,

-    cd ./tests; ./test.sh;
-    cd ..; cd ./tests/verfication; ./verify.sh;

-## Important Files and Directories

-* `tests/examples/` folder contains examples that demonstrate the use of many of the tools in this repo.